tzoahuna/fearless_simd/README.md

 This crate was inspired by [pulp], [std::simd], among others in the Rust ecosystem, though makes many decisions differently.
 It benefited from conversations with Luca Versari, though he is not responsible for any of the mistakes or bad decisions.

-The [half] code was mentioned above.
 The proc macro was strongly inspired by the [safe-arch-macro] in [rbrotli-enc].

 ## Minimum supported Rust Version (MSRV)